We're a Fear Free Animal Hospital

 - Dogs: To move your dog to another location in the hospital, we coax or jog alongside them to get them to move around the hospital – we don’t push or pull.

-- Tricking out the exam room: We have non-slip mats for the exam tables and floors so pets feel secure.
+- Tricked out exam room: We have non-slip mats for the exam tables and floors so pets feel secure.
 We have toys and a variety of treats to distract your pet as we examine, vaccinate and perform other procedures – they often don’t notice what we’re doing!

 - Examine pets where they’re the most comfortable: Cat happy in the carrier, on a scale or even in the sink?
 Puppy likes being on your lap?
 Big dog happiest down on the floor?
 Then that’s where you’ll be examined my friend!
 As long as we’re able to safely perform examinations or procedures there, we’re more than happy to adjust the location to a spot where your animal feels most comfortable.